PRC Core Research Project

 2019-2024

-The purpose of the Core Research Project is to develop and disseminate approaches that will increase the use of effective policies at the local-level to reduce obesity disparities and promote health equity.
+The purpose of the Core Research Project is to develop and disseminate approaches that will increase the use of evidence-based policies to reduce obesity disparities and advance health equity, at the local-level.

 Project Goals

-• Identify the most important local-level policies for health equity
+• Identify the most important local-level policies for community health equity

-• Evaluate the impact of strategies (community stakeholder-informed, and social network-informed) on local policy processes for obesity prevention and health equity in a sample of communities
+• Evaluate the impact of strategies (social network- and community-informed) on local policy processes for obesity prevention and health equity in a sample of communities

 Implications for Research and Practice